Neo-X/Glens_Blog/content/2017-05-14-Wrapping-C++-with-Python.md

 Modified: 2017-05-15 19:30
 Category: ReinforcementLeanring
 Tags: RL, Python, SWIG, Authors
-Summary: These days many people want to use one of many new libraries written in python to train deep learning models.
-In general Python has many powerful and easy to use libraries for performing machine learning.
-However, many appications that generate data that we want to learn are written in other languages.
-In particular many simulators for RL applications are written in C++.
-Here I am going to focus on an interface I have found useful for wrapping physics-based simulators in C++.
+Summary: These days, many people want to use one of many new libraries written in python to train deep learning models.
+In general, python has many powerful and easy to use libraries for performing machine learning.
+However, many applications that generate data are written in other languages.
+In particular, many simulators for RL applications are written in C++.
+Here I will focus on an interface I have found useful for wrapping physics-based simulators in C++.
 Author: Glen Berseth
 ---

 # Intro

-These days many people want to use one of many new libraries written in python to train deep learning models.
-In general Python has many powerful and easy to use libraries for performing machine learning.
-However, many appications that generate data that we want to learn are written in other languages.
-In particular many simulators for RL applications are written in C++.
-Here I am going to focus on an interface I have found useful for wrapping physics-based simulators in C++.
+These days, many people want to use one of many new libraries written in python to train deep learning models.
+In general, python has many powerful and easy to use libraries for performing machine learning.
+However, many applications that generate data are written in other languages.
+In particular, many simulators for RL applications are written in C++.
+Here I will focus on an interface I have found useful for wrapping physics-based simulators in C++.

 ## The Interface

-We want to able to support two types of control flow.
-One for learing and one for simulation.
+We want to able to support two types of control flow, one for learning and one for simulation.
-I find it helpful to have these two different methods because during learning we often can and want to simulate things faster then we would normally render them.
+I find it helpful to have these two different methods as we often want to simulate things faster than we would typically render them.
-Also during rendering we might want to be able to intereact with the simulation, for example, to give an agent in the simulation a little shove.
+Also, during rendering, we might want to interact with the simulation, for example, to give an agent in the simulation a little shove.

 ### Examples of The Flow of Control